nmpstony/EndlessAdventure/README.md

 ## How to Run:

-To try the project, download all the files into a folder.
+To try the project:
+- Download all the files into a folder.

-Open CMD in that folder,
+- Open CMD in that folder,

-Run the command `python EndlessAdventure.py`
+- Run the command `python EndlessAdventure.py`

 ***